Skip to main content

 note

-For self-hosted Grafana, ensure the service account has access to the specific data sources you want to query.
+For self-hosted Grafana, ensure the service account or API key has access to the specific data sources you want to query.

 Grafana Cloud vs Self-Hosted